integromat/vscode-apps-sdk/README.md

 - Pull new components from Make
 - Compatible with GIT versioning

-#### Not implemented yet
+#### Waiting for the implementation

+- More user friendly names of files (keys in makecomapp.json) - MUST BE DONE BEFORE PRE-RELEASE, BECAUSE OF BREAKING CHANGE.
+- Finalize the short documentation (README) with externally stored screenshots
+- Create local components (webhooks, modules, RPCs, and functions).
+  - Note: Create with empty files only (or single template only)
 - Validate makecomapp.json file by JSON schema on each usage
 - Using single "shared" code file for multiple components
 - Smart code highlight and JSON validation.
 - IMLJSON suggestions (e.g. `parameters`, `connection` object properties)
-- Local create webhooks, modules, RPCs, and functions.
 - Pull all changes from Make (update existing local project by remote changes)
+- Wizard, which helps to create all types of components with all templates (same experience as on UI).
-- Icon file
+- Nice to have: Icon file

-#### Fixed/resolved

-- Cloning issue of components with the same ID (but different character case only)
-  - For example: two modules: `myModule`, `mymodule`
-  - File extension `.imljson` change to `.iml.json`.
-- All longer actions display the progress/busy notification.
-- Handle with HTTP 429 API rate limit reach.

-**IMPORTANT NOTE: Local file structure and all these features for local development
-                are under development and don't have to be stable yet.**

 ### How to use SDK app local development